 In white you can see the new lines we added to the

 navigation_url value, and just with that we’ve added better functionalities to our scraper without extra code or work.

 To get your API Key, just sign up for a free ScraperAPI account.
-You’ll receive 5000 free API calls and all pro features for a week (then you’ll enjoy 1000 free calls per month).
+You’ll receive 5000 free API credits and all pro features for a week (then you’ll enjoy 1000 free credits per month).